Whimsy Stick

 Going straight from “lure visible” to full chase

-The fix: Build in 2–3 minutes of slow, low-energy lure movement before the chase phase.
+The fix: Build in 2 to 3 minutes of slow, low-energy lure movement before the chase phase.
 The orient and stalk phases must run before chase, or the dog ends the session over-activated rather than resolved.

 Mistake 02 · Never letting the dog win